 Lehigh Valley Community Foundation Awards $250,000 in Community Partnership Grants for 2017-18

 The Community Partnership Grants are part of the Foundation’s overall grantmaking that totaled $5.6 million for the fiscal year ending June 30, 2017.
 The LVCF annually awards both One-Time Community Partnership Grants and Multi-Year Impact Grants from its Community Partnership Fund for discretionary grantmaking.
-Grants are reviewed on a competitive basis and approved by the Foundation’s Community Investment Committee and the Board of Governors.
+Grants are reviewed on a competitive basis and approved by the Foundation’s Community Investments Committee and the Board of Governors.

 “The Community Foundation is pleased to partner with these organizations that are making a difference in the Lehigh Valley,” said Bernie Story, president and CEO of LVCF.
-“We are encouraged by the good work our multi-year impact grants are generating and excited to support two new programs this year, one addressing the opioid crisis, and the other economic development in Easton.”
+“We are encouraged by the good work our multi-year impact grants are generating and excited to support two new programs this year, one addressing the opioid crisis, and the other focused on economic development in Easton.”

 The One-Time Community Partnership Grants were awarded, this cycle, in three of the Foundation’s six areas of grantmaking: Arts, Culture, and Heritage; Education; and Environment.

 The twenty recipients [and their programs] of $5,000 each of this year’s one-time grants are:

 - Allentown Symphony Association - El Sistema Lehigh Valley (ESLV)

 - Bach Choir of Bethlehem - Educational Outreach 2017-18